 In fact, if you really want to go all out, you should make a trip to the Bagdad Theatre & Pub.
 Listed on the National Register Of Historic Places since 1989, you can catch a movie or enjoy a drink in a historic building owned by one of the local breweries.

-Stay in Hawthorne district if you are a younger traveller; you are looking for a location with a hip atmosphere; you are a fan of microbreweries, brewpubs or craft beers; you want to shop in stores with a distinctly bohemian style; you want to see a movie in a legendary theatre.🔍FIND BEST HOTELS IN SOUTHEAST PORTLAND
+Stay in Hawthorne district if you are a younger traveler; you are looking for a location with a hip atmosphere; you are a fan of microbreweries, brewpubs, or craft beers; you want to shop in stores with a distinctly bohemian style; you want to see a movie in a legendary theatre.🔍FIND BEST HOTELS IN SOUTHEAST PORTLAND

 The Northwestern Electric Company – Alberta Substation is one of the most iconic locations in the area and has been listed on the National Register Of Historic Places since 1931.
 However, it gets its reputation as an arts district not from the architecture but from the numerous studios and countless artists and performers that practice their crafts here.

 On the last Thursday of every month, a festival known as the Last Thursday Art Walk has been taking place since 1997.
-Held outdoors during the summer and in the local establishments in the colder months, local artists, travelling merchants, street performers and food carts set up shop, while the galleries open their doors.
+Held outdoors during the summer and in the local establishments in the colder months, local artists, traveling merchants, street performers, and food carts set up shop, while the galleries open their doors.

-Even when the festival isn’t occurring, numerous bars, cafes, shops and restaurants in the area are decorated in their own unique style and filled with a vibe that captures the true spirit of the neighbourhood.
+Even when the festival isn’t occurring, numerous bars, cafes, shops, and restaurants in the area are decorated in their own unique style and filled with a vibe that captures the true spirit of the neighborhood.

-6. South Tabor/Division, a residential district in Portland
+6. South Tabor/Division, where to stay in Portland for local vibe

-The South Tabor district is a primarily residential neighborhood, located right at the centre of the city.
+The South Tabor district is a primarily residential neighborhood, located right at the center of the city.
 Its name comes from its location at the foot of Mount Tabor, on its southern side.

 An extinct volcano that stands 636 feet tall, it is one of only 6 within the limits of a major city anywhere in the united states.
 A great destination for hikers, it also has a basketball court and an amphitheater near its peak, making it an incredibly unique destination.